 CNA / NNOC Scholarships

-CNA-NNOC is offering the following scholarship awards for the 2018/2019 academic year.
-Completed applications are due by August 1, 2018.
-Funds to awardees are distributed in the fall from the California Nurses Foundation, a 501(c)3 organization.
+CNA-NNOC offers the following scholarship awards each academic year.
+Funds to awardees are distributed each fall from the California Nurses Foundation, a 501(c)3 organization.

 ALAMEDA COUNTY SCHOLARSHIP

 The Alameda County Scholarship Program was established in 1927 by members of the Alameda County Nurses Association to benefit members from Alameda County, CA who are enrolled in formal education programs, attending educational conferences or classes, or engaged in health educational efforts in underserved communities.

 The Martha Horton Scholarship was established in 2002 to encourage ethnic and socio-economic diversity in nursing.
 The scholarship is intended to support those accepted for admission to a 2 year accredited Associate Degree Nursing Program and planning to complete the degree program within two years.
 Applicants must live in Marin, Sonoma, Napa, Humboldt, Mendocino, Contra Costa, or Solano counties.

 The Region 10 Gannon Scholarship was established by members of the Region 10 CNA-NNOC to fund CNA members in the Los Angeles County area who are enrolled in formal education programs or attending educational conferences or classes.

 SANDRA R SPAULDING MEMORIAL SCHOLARSHIP